mobarakali/Web-Development-with-PHP-Laravel/assignments/module18/README.md

 The Category class defines two properties:

-fillable: This property is an array of the attributes that can be filled in when creating or updating a category.
+**fillable**: This property is an array of the attributes that can be filled in when creating or updating a category.
 In this case, the only fillable attribute is the name attribute.

-products: This property is a relationship that returns all of the products that are associated with the category.
+**products**: This property is a relationship that returns all of the products that are associated with the category.
 The products relationship is a hasMany relationship, which means that each category can have many products.
-The inverse of this relationship is the category relationship on the Product model.
-The products() method returns a collection of Product objects that are associated with the current Category object.
-The products() method uses the hasMany() method from the Model class.
-The hasMany() method takes a single argument, which is the class name of the related model.
+The inverse of this relationship is the category relationship on the Product model.The `products()` method returns a collection of Product objects that are associated with the current Category object.
+The `products()` method uses the `hasMany()` method from the Model class.
+The `hasMany()` method takes a single argument, which is the class name of the related model.
 In this case, the related model is the Product class.

  ### Task 3:
     Write a migration file to add a foreign key constraint to the "posts" table.
 The foreign key should reference the "categories" table on the "category_id" column.